A look at Avaya Holdings Corp.’s (AVYA) recent performance gives investors their first glimpse of hope. - News Daemon

 Avaya Holdings Corp.
 (NYSE: AVYA) Trading Performance Indicators

-Here are Avaya Holdings Corp.’s current performance indicators.
-According to the last quarter’s results, the stock had a quick ratio of 1.60.
+Check out the current performance indicators for Avaya Holdings Corp.
+(AVYA).
+In the past quarter, the stock posted a quick ratio of 1.60.
 In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.04.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is -17.03, a number that is poised to hit -0.25 in the next quarter and is forecasted to reach -0.07 in one year’s time.